0980991/CasinoRoyale/README.md

 # CasinoRoyale
-Objected oriented digital casino with games such as blackjack
+Objected oriented digital casino with games such as blackjack, highest card and dice roll.

+Currently only supports single player games against bots

-RUN CASINOROYALE.PY to start the program. /// python CasinoRoyale.py
+Run main.py to start the program. /// python main.py